-There is a minimum number of AFLGM games a Player is required to play in a season to be eligible to play in that year's Semi-Finals and Grand Final.
-A Player is eligible if they have been registered on the Team Sheet (under Law 11.4.2) at a minimum of 33% of AFLG games rounded up to next highest whole number.
+There is a minimum number of AFLG games a Player is required to play in a season to be eligible to play in that year's Grand Final.

+In the AFLGM a Player is eligible if they have been registered on the Team Sheet (under Law 11.4.2) at a minimum of 33% of AFLG games rounded up to next highest whole number.